If you’re debating staying in Allihies in Cork, you’ve landed in the right place.

 Things to do in Allihies (and nearby)

-One of the beauties of Allihies in Cork is that it’s a short spin away from a clatter of other attractions, both man-made and natural.
+One of the beauties of Allihies in Cork is that it’s a short spin away from many of the best things to do in Cork.

-Below, you’ll find a handful of things to see and do a stone’s throw from Allihies (plus places to eat and where to grab a post-adventure pint!).
+Below, you’ll find a handful of things to see and do a stone’s throw from Allihies, from walks and museums to scenic drives and more.

 1. Grab a view of the village from above

-You can see it on Google Maps before you go because you might blink and miss it otherwise.
-Gorse, heather, sheep and of course, the colourful houses are spread out beneath you to make a wonderful panorama for those Instagram shots.
+Gorse, heather, sheep and, of course, the colourful houses are spread out beneath you to deliver a wonderful panoramic view.

 2. Step back in time at the Allihies Copper Mine Museum